-Kelsey Celek is a director and teaching artist currently based in Quincy, Illinois.
-This June, Kelsey will be directing The Last Five Years at Canton Festival Theatre.
-Earlier this year, Kelsey directed The Addams Family and a touring production of Apollo: To the Moon at Quincy Community Theatre.
-Other favorite directing credits include Tarzan (an ASL-integrated production), Elephant and Piggie’s “We Are in a Play!”, and Stellaluna.
+Kelsey Celek is a director and teaching artist currently based in Dayton, Ohio.
+Some of her favorite directing credits include Tarzan (an ASL-integrated production), Elephant and Piggie’s “We Are in a Play!”, and Stellaluna.

 Kelsey has led classes for students ages 3-adult, covering topics such as acting, musical theatre, puppetry, and devised theatre.
 Kelsey has also designed and implemented arts integrated curriculum for the classroom.
-In 2018, Kelsey was named Outstanding Fine Arts Teacher of the Year by Arts Quincy.
+In 2018, Kelsey was named Outstanding Fine Arts Teacher of the Year by Arts Quincy of Quincy, Illinois.

 Kelsey is also an actor, most recently as the title role in Lady Windermere’s Fan.
 Other favorite credits include Mary Poppins (Mary Poppins), [title of show] (Susan), The Light in the Piazza (Margaret), and the world premiere of The Grocer’s Goblin and the Little Mermaid (Grocer’s Wife/Oldest Sister).